Age 65+ and Employer Plans

 Importance of Creditable Drug Coverage

 Creditable drug coverage is, on average, as good as or better than the basic Part D benefit.
 You should receive a notice from your employer or plan around September of each year, informing you if your drug coverage is creditable.
+Click here to see a sample.
 If you have not received this notice, contact your human resources department, drug plan, or benefits manager.
 Be aware that this information may not come as a separate piece of mail; it can be included with other materials, such as a plan newsletter.

 Several types of plans offer creditable drug coverage, including: